aandreu7/MyHealthKit/README.md

 ---
 - One-click navigation: At any moment, just by scanning a QR code, which can be done with only one click on the app main screen, a MyHealthKit will automatically set sail to your position.

-- Fully-integrated medical support: A MyHealthKit cannot only be used to store and deploy medicines, but also serves as a server able and prepared to respond to medical-related questions, give medical advices and diagnosis using a fine-tun ed LLM model through MyHealthCall app.
+- Fully-integrated medical support: A MyHealthKit cannot only be used to store and deploy medicines, but also serves as a server able and prepared to respond to medical-related questions, give medical advices and diagnosis using a fine-tunned LLM model through MyHealthCall app.

 ## Demonstration
 ---